Coyle Girelli: Love Kills 2018–2020

-Girelli recorded a version of The Verve classic Bittersweet Symphony for Sacha Gervasi's Emmy Award nominated HBO film My Dinner with Hervé released in October 2018.
+Girelli recorded a version of "Bitter Sweet Symphony" for Sacha Gervasi's Emmy Award nominated HBO film, My Dinner with Hervé, released in October 2018.

-In November 2018 Girelli released "Christmas And Me" EP featuring two original songs, "Christmas And Me Are Through" and "The Lights" as well as covers of O Holy Night, I'll Be Home For Christmas and Christmas Don't Be Late.
+In November 2018, Girelli released "Christmas And Me" EP featuring two original songs, "Christmas And Me Are Through" and "The Lights" as well as versions of "O Holy Night", "I'll Be Home for Christmas" and "Christmas Don't Be Late".

+The album became the basis and inspiration behind the theatrical collaboration with Third Rail Projects resulting in the creation of the immersive theater show True Love Forever.

-Funland 2021 - 2023
+Funland 2021–2023

-In October 2021 Girelli released single "Fun," the first single from his sophomore album "Funland."
+In October 2021, Girelli released single "Fun," the first single from his sophomore album Funland.

-"Funland" was released to critical acclaim on February 25, 2022, with Rolling Stone Australia calling it "a contender for record of the year."
-AAA Backstage stated “Girelli has a certain type of song writing that oozes a sense of beauty and feeling.
-A lot of artists write lovely albums but this one from start to finish is that of a masterpiece.... “.
-Atwood Magazine described its sound as “Soaring and cinematic.”
+Funland was released to critical acclaim on 25 February 2022, with Rolling Stone Australia calling it "a contender for record of the year."
+AAA Backstage stated "Girelli has a certain type of song writing that oozes a sense of beauty and feeling.
+A lot of artists write lovely albums but this one from start to finish is that of a masterpiece...."
+Atwood Magazine described its sound as "Soaring and cinematic".

-An acoustic album called "Stripped" featuring several acoustic versions of songs on Funland as well as a cover of the Leonard Cohen song Famous Blue Raincoat and of the First Aid Kit (band) song "Fireworks" was released on July 22, 2022.
+An acoustic album called Stripped featuring several acoustic versions of songs on Funland, as well as a cover of the Leonard Cohen song, "Famous Blue Raincoat" and of the First Aid Kit's song, "Fireworks", was released on 22 July 2022.

+The track "Porno" was used in the closing scene and title credits in Episode 6 of the Apple TV show Smoke featuring Taron Egerton.